 The Master of Arts in Gestalt Psychotherapy is a level 9 award validated by the South East Technical University (SETU), formerly known as IT Carlow.

 The programme has an innovative design based on a spiral curriculum and consists of four modules.
-In the first 4 years of training (i.e. modules 1-3 all years train together as one residential community with equal weight given to skills, theory and personal development.
-An integrated approach to their delivery is facilitated by the experiential structure of the programme which affords many opportunities to link theory and practice and foster the development of a reflexive practitioner.
+In the first 4 years of training (i.e. modules 1-3) all students train together as one residential community.
+Equal weight is given to skills, theory and personal development and an integrated approach to their delivery is facilitated by the experiential structure of the programme.